 This hotel has a formal restaurant, a casual brasserie and lounge, and a river-view terrace bar.
 There’s also a gym with an indoor pool, a sauna, a steam room, and a whirlpool.

-Room rates start at $350 per night, and you can redeem around 60,000 points per night for a standard stay here.
+Room rates start at $350 per night, and you can redeem around 75,000 points per night for a standard room here.

-These rooms offer free Wi-Fi, are at least 194 square feet in size, and have a minibar, luxury bedding atop a plush king bed, a separate work desk, a reading armchair with a coffee table, a shower/tub combination, an oversized vanity, and Agraria bath products.
+These rooms offer free Wi-Fi, are at least 194 square feet in size, and have a minibar, luxury bedding atop a plush king bed, a separate work desk, and a reading armchair with a coffee table.
+The bathrooms feature a shower/tub combination, an oversized vanity, and Agraria bath products.

-The cash rates of $300 per night are relatively reasonable when you consider the central location and amenities.
-However, if you decide to book using points, you’ll redeem around 55,000 points per night for the standard room.
+The cash rates start around $300 per night which is relatively reasonable considering the central location and amenities.
+However, if you book using points, you’ll redeem around 75,000 points per night for a standard room.

 InterContinental Hotels & Resorts are among the most luxurious hotels in the world.
-As the flagship brand within the InterContinentel Hotels Group portfolio, this collection of around 210 properties is exceptional in quality, luxury, and service.
+As the flagship brand within the IHG portfolio, this collection of 215 properties is exceptional in quality, luxury, and service.

-And even though IHG Rewards points are generally worth around 0.5 cents per point, it’s possible to get more than triple the value if you’re redeeming your points at the right properties.
+And even though IHG One Rewards points are generally worth around 0.5 cents per point, it’s possible to get more than triple the value if you redeem your points at the right properties.

-From the most incredible resorts in the Maldives and Bora Bora to top-quality city hotels around the world, now you know the absolute best InterContinental Hotels & Resorts to book with points for maximum value.
+From the most incredible resorts in the Maldives and Bora Bora to top-quality city hotels worldwide, now you know the absolute best InterContinental Hotels & Resorts to book with points and get maximum value.